karkey85/karkey85.github.io/_posts/2026-04-11-From-Ethernet-Packets-to-Light.md

 This transition to light is even moving beyond our planet. **NASA’s Lunar Laser Communications Demonstration (LLCD)** has already made history by using pulsed laser beams to transmit data over the **239,000 miles** between the Moon and Earth at a record-breaking download rate of **622 Mbps**.
 This proves that whether in a sub-sea fiber or across the vacuum of space, light is the ultimate vehicle for information.

-Today, every packet you send is converted into light, traveling across oceans, sharing fiber with dozens of other signals, and reaching its destination in milliseconds.
-All of this happens silently, reliably, and at a massive scale.
+Today, every packet you send is converted into light, traveling across oceans, sharing fiber with dozens of other signals and reaching its destination in milliseconds.
+All of this happens silently, reliably and at a massive scale.

 That is the Internet we use every day and the true power of networking. **Lights everywhere**.